Visit the land of the Maya

 One of the restaurants we will be visiting – El Sabor del Tiempo

-In the morning, we will visit Melody Primary School in Chimaltenango where 80% of the children are Maya.
+In the morning, we will visit the wonderful Melody Primary School in Chimaltenango where 80% of the children are Maya.

 During the afternoon, we will visit Cerro de Cruz for stunning views over the city and its volcanoes.

-This will be followed by a chocolate workshop learning how Maya chocolate is made as well as preparing your own chocolate drink and chocolate bar.
+Later, we will participate in a chocolate workshop learning how Maya chocolate is made as well as preparing your own chocolate drink and chocolate bar.

-One of the restaurants we will visiting – Tres Tiempos
+One of the restaurants we will be visiting – Tres Tiempos

 Visit the jade museum and factory to learn how the precious stone of the Maya was made by the owner, archaeologist Mary Lou Ridinger.

-We will then learn how to make tortillas with Ixnal, the language scholar in her community in Santa Maria de Jesus.
-We will eat lunch with the Maya women from her community, a traditional dish called pepian
+We will then visit Ixnal, the language scholar and her community in Santa Maria de Jesus.
+We will eat lunch with the Maya women from her community and also learn how to make tortillas.

-During the afternoon, a special Maya day ceremony will be held for us by Kawoq, a Maya shaman.
+During the afternoon a special Maya day ceremony will be held for us by Kawoq, a Maya shaman and Ixnal’s brother.

 The morning will be spent visiting the pre-colonial archaeological site of Iximche, the capital of the Kaqchikel Maya.
 The site includes pyramids and a ballcourt.